f5devcentral/f5-big-iq-lab/docs/agility2020-bigiq-101/lab1.rst

 |image13|

-14. Now, let’s look on the BIG-IP and verify the Application is correctly deployed in partition tenant1.
+14. Now, let’s look on the BIG-IP and verify the application is correctly deployed in partition tenant1.

 Logon to SEA-vBIGIP01.termmarc.com BIG-IP as **admin** *(admin\\purple123)*